AceCFox/ez-onboard-2/README.md

 ZEFNET EZ ONBOARDING (ZEO) was worked on over the course of a month, and can be split into two parts: one week was spent planning and designing the application, while the last three weeks were spent building and testing the app.

-Our client Zef Energy approached us to fix their "new client onboarding process" with one main problem - the ticket-based onboarding system for new customers.
+Our client ZEF Energy approached us to fix their "new client onboarding process" with one main problem - the ticket-based onboarding system for new customers.
 Their former system was very complex, and customers didn't always submit all the necessary information required for signup.
 This led to Zef Energy needing to have multiple interaction with clients that cost hundreds of dollars per client when signing up, creating a frustration experience for both the client and Zef.

 Our application ZEO fixed the above problems by creating a step by step experience for the client to follow and submit all the necessary information needed which we then collected and sent as an email to ZEF.
 Reducing the need for multiple interactions and creating a better experience for both parties.